ruby-amqp/rubymarchhare.info/articles/extensions.md

 ### How To Use It With Hot Bunnies

-Hot Bunnies 0.9 exposes it via `HotBunnies::Exchange#bind` which is semantically the same as `HotBunnies::Queue#bind` but binds two exchanges:
+Hot Bunnies 0.9 exposes it via `MarchHare::Exchange#bind` which is semantically the same as `MarchHare::Queue#bind` but binds two exchanges:

 ``` ruby